-The Board of Trustees approved the purchase of the Sugar Land CentraPlex building. - 1999 The Wharton County Junior College Bay City Technical Education Center opened at the Testengeer Building to house the college's Process Technology program. - 2000 Playwright Horton Foote visited the college to speak with drama students as the Fine Arts Department presented "A Year of Horton Foote". - 2001 Betty A. McCrohan became president of Wharton County Junior College.
+The Board of Trustees approved the purchase of the Sugar Land CentraPlex building. - 1999 The Wharton County Junior College Bay City Technical Education Center opened at the Testengeer Building to house the College's Process Technology program. - 2000 Playwright Horton Foote visited the College to speak with drama students as the Fine Arts Department presented "A Year of Horton Foote". - 2001 Betty A. McCrohan became president of Wharton County Junior College.
 The WCJC Fort Bend Technical Center (FBTC) campus opened in Richmond.

-- 2002 Congressman Ron Paul visited the Wharton campus. - 2005 Wharton County Junior College's service area expanded to include Sugar Land and its extraterritorial jurisdiction.
-Congressman Tom DeLay visited the WCJC Fort Bend Technical Center. - 2007 Wharton County Junior College opened a campus in Bay City. - 2009 Wharton County Junior College relocated its existing Sugar Land campus to a new site with the University of Houston Sugar Land. - 2017 Renovation of 900 square feet and addition of 3,600 square feet housing the Cosmetology and Process Technology programs at the Richmond Campus. - 2018 Renovations of 34,000 square feet and addition of 18,000 square feet to the Johnson Health Occupations Center on the Wharton Campus. - 2020 Wharton County Junior College completed the addition of Corbett Baseball Park.
+- 2002 Congressman Ron Paul visited the Wharton campus. - Wharton County Junior College's service area expanded to include Sugar Land and its extraterritorial jurisdiction.
+Congressman Tom DeLay visited the WCJC Fort Bend Technical Center. - 2007 Wharton County Junior College opened a campus in Bay City. - 2009 Wharton County Junior College relocated its existing Sugar Land campus to a new site with the University of Houston Sugar Land. - 2017 Renovation of 900 square feet and addition of 3,600 square feet housing the Cosmetology and Process Technology programs on the Richmond Campus. - 2018 Renovation of 34,000 square feet and addition of 18,000 square feet to the Johnson Health Occupations Center on the Wharton Campus. - 2020 Wharton County Junior College completed the addition of Corbett Baseball Park.
+Representative Michael Cloud visited the Wharton campus.